dfinity/sdk/docs/design/asset-canister-interface.md

 ### Batch Updates By Proposal

-If an SNS controls an asset canister, it can update the assets by proposal.
+If a [Service Nervous System](https://internetcomputer.org/docs/current/developer-docs/integrations/sns/)  (SNS) controls an asset canister, it can update the assets by proposal.
 In this scenario, there are two principals:
 - The Preparer, which must have the [Prepare](#permission-prepare) permission.
 This principal prepares the proposal by uploading data and proposing changes to be committed.
 - The Committer, which must have the [Commit](#permission-commit) permission.
 This principal commits the previously-proposed changes.